-On this visit, we chose to do a food tour though Secret Food Tours and it was definitely a highlight of the trip for all four of us ladies.
+On this visit, we chose to do a food tour through Secret Food Tours and it was definitely a highlight of the trip for all four of us ladies.
 My tour was hosted by Secret Food Tours.
 Our guide, Judith, started the tour with a history of the city and an overview of its geography.
 We then walked around the trendy, immigrant Jordaan neighborhood sampling Dutch foods.
-It was the perfect way open our eyes to the city, find out what Dutch food is all about and explore an area that wasn’t on our radar.
+It was the perfect way to open our eyes to the city, find out what Dutch food is all about and explore an area that wasn’t on our radar.

 I will write more about my food tour in a few weeks, stay tuned for it.
 If you aren’t already, be sure to subscribe to know when new posts come up.